Ask Yourself – Can We Go It Alone?

 - We maintain a list of our previous annual charitable and political donations and intend to continue giving to our favorite nonprofits no matter where we are located.

-- With our death our goal is to leave some kind of legacy to our favorite charities.
+- With our death our goal is to leave some money to our favorite charities.

 Section 10.
 Drawdown Plan